KITV: KULA-TV: Early years

 Channel 4 was one of the first two channels to receive interest after the Federal Communications Commission (FCC) began taking applications for television stations to serve the Honolulu area on one of five commercial channels (2, 4, 9, 11, and 13).
 The Advertiser Publishing Company, publisher of the Honolulu Advertiser newspaper and owner of radio station KGU, applied for channel 4 in early June.
 Applications quickly piled up, especially for channels 2 and 4 in the low VHF band, seen as most desirable due to their propagation characteristics.
 Honolulu station KPOA, the Island Broadcasting Company, was the second applicant to seek channel 4.
-KPOA's filing was called in "bad faith" by the Advertiser, which pointed out that two other channels were available and had not yet been filed for.
+KPOA's filing was called "bad faith" by the Advertiser, which pointed out that two other channels were available and had not yet been filed for.
 KGU and KPOA both bowed out of the channel 4 fight at the same time in March 1953, when they each bought half the stock in Honolulu's struggling KONA-TV on channel 11 (which later became KHON-TV on channel 2).

 One of the applications for channel 2 came from radio station KULA, which was in competition with a consortium known as Royaltel.
 KULA was sold in 1953 to American Broadcasting Stations (ABS), the owner of WMT in Cedar Rapids, Iowa, which filed in April 1953 for channel 4 in an effort to prevent KGU and KPOA from moving KONA from channel 11 to channel 4.
 Even while its purchase of KULA was still pending, the FCC granted channel 4 to ABS on May 14, 1953.
 After the commission approved its acquisition of KULA, it withdrew its application for channel 2 and began scouting studio sites for the new station.
 Originally designated KABS-TV, the channel became KULA-TV when it was transferred to the same subsidiary as KULA radio, the Pacific Frontier Broadcasting Company.

 Construction of KULA-TV's studios and original transmitter site on Ala Moana Boulevard began in December 1953; the facilities would accommodate studios for KULA radio.
 KULA-TV began broadcasting on April 16, 1954.
 It was an affiliate of the ABC network, whose programs had previously appeared over KGMB-TV; KULA had been an ABC radio affiliate.

 The ownership of KULA radio and television shifted several times in its early history.
 ABS sold the outlets to the Television Corporation of America, a new Hawaiian company headed by Jack Burnett and Albert Zugsmith, in 1955.
 The Crowell-Collier Publishing Company agreed to purchase all of the outstanding stock in the KULA stations in April 1956, which was canceled four months later when mortgage holders in the firm refused to permit the necessary stock swap.